 Localizing App Information for Different Territories and Languages

 Now we’re at the hard part.
 You need to localize your app and app store listing.
 There are many third-party translators that you can partner with to get your app translated.
 For the app store listing, you can do the localization right in App Radar.

 After you’ve added the new locale, you’ll see that aside from your app name or title, the other metadata fields are empty.

 Here is where translations and identifying with regional preferences matter a lot.
 You’ll want to completely translate your app name, subtitle, description, and keywords.
 Also don’t forget your screenshots!
 The text in your screenshots have to be changed too.
-You’ll be able to easily manage the screenshots for different locales in the Media Manager.

 If you don’t localize your app information or app screenshots, Apple and Google will use the text and images you have in your primary locale.
 But, you want to avoid this default setting.
 That’s because people are much more likely to download apps that are presented in their native language.